Common signs and symptoms of jellyfish stings include:

 - Tingling and numbness

-- Throbbing pain that may radiate up a leg or arm to the torso
+- Throbbing pain that radiates up a leg or an arm

 - Loss of consciousness